alappe/cookbook-logstash/README.md

 #### cookbooks

-This cookbook depends on the `java` cookbook to run the logstash.jar.
+This cookbook depends on the `java` cookbook to run logstash.
+But you have to include it manually into the runlist…

 Attributes
 ----------